Introduction

 Yamunotri Temple: The Soul Of A Sacred Journey

-Pilgrims should visit Yamunotri to seek the divine blessings of Goddess Yamuna (twin sister of Yama).
+Pilgrims visit Yamunotri to seek the divine blessings of Goddess Yamuna (twin sister of Yama).
 It is believed that taking a holy dip in the sacred Yamuna washes away visitors' sins.

-Altitude: Yamunotri sits at an elevation of 10,804 feet (3,293 meters).
+Altitude: Yamunotri height from sea level is 10,804 feet (3,293 meters).

 Distance: 6 km from Janki Chatti.